U.S. Route 395 in California: Route description

 (a) Route 15 near Cajon Pass to the Nevada state line passing near Little Lake, Independence, Bridgeport, and Coleville.

 (b) Nevada state line northwest of Reno to the Oregon state line near New Pine Creek via Alturas.

 This definition corresponds with the American Association of State Highway and Transportation Officials (AASHTO)'s U.S. Route logs of US 395.

 US 395 is part of the California Freeway and Expressway System, and part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 US 395 is eligible to be included in the State Scenic Highway System, and is officially designated as a scenic highway by the California Department of Transportation from Fort Independence to Fort Springs Road in Inyo County, and from the Inyo–Mono county line to south of Walker.
 This designation means that there are substantial sections of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.

+The Eastern Sierra Transit Authority provides transit service along the southern segment of the 395 in California.